History of Reading, Berkshire: Time of the Abbey

 Reading Abbey was founded by Henry I in 1121, and he is buried within the Abbey grounds.
 As part of his endowments, he gave the abbey his lands within Reading, along with land at Cholsey.
 He also arranged for the land previously owned by Battle Abbey to be transferred to Reading Abbey, in return for some of his land at Appledram in Sussex.

 The foundation of Reading Abbey led to the town becoming a place of pilgrimage and enhanced the town's prosperity.
 However the relationship between already established borough's burgesses and the Abbey was to prove strained at times.
 In 1253 Reading's Merchant Guild successfully petitioned for the grant of a charter from the King and negotiated a division of authority with the Abbey.
 However disputes continued over the Abbey's powers to raise taxes and appoint the Guild's officers.
 Even the title of the Guild's first officer was open to dispute, with the Guild and, on occasion, the King referring to him as the Mayor, whilst the Abbey continued to call him the Guild Warden.
+In 1312, King Edward II directed that its bridges should be kept in good order.

 It is not known exactly how badly Reading was affected by the Black Death that swept through England in the 14th century.
 But it is known that the abbot of Reading Abbey, Henry of Appleford, was one of its victims in 1361, and that nearby Henley lost 60% of its population.

 In 1487, Henry VII granted a further charter that went further than previous charters, although still leaving the appointment of the Mayor/Warden in the hands of the Abbey.
 This charter, and a subsequent judicial arbitration in 1499, confirmed the Guild as a body corporate in perpetuity.